Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Results and Discussion

 \section{Results and Discussion}

 In this section, we present our main results for the maximal MZM splitting energy $E_s$ in the first lobe, the gap size $\Delta_s$, and their ratio $R$, as functions of the disorder strength $\sigma$ and the wire length $L$.
 We note that the splitting increases with increasing $V_Z$ (i.e., in the higher lobes); therefore, splitting in the lowest lobe (just above the TQPT) is the smallest possible splitting in the topological phase.~\cite{cheng2009splitting,cheng2010tunneling,dassarma2016how} This is also where the topological gap is the largest since the gap decreases with increasing $V_Z$ right after reaching the maximum near the TQPT.
 In Fig.~\ref{fig:bandstructure}(a), we show the band structure of the nanowire as a function of the Zeeman field $V_Z$ in the pristine limit for $L=1~\mu$m.
 We focus on the topological phase ($V_Z>1.02$ meV), and identify the maximal MZM splitting energy in the first lobe, marked by the blue arrow.
 At the same Zeeman field, we define the gap size $\Delta_s$ as the energy of the second-lowest state, indicated by the red arrow.
 In Fig.~\ref{fig:bandstructure}(b), we increase the disorder strength to $\sigma=0.1$ meV and show a typical realization of the disorder profile $V(x)$ before averaging.
 The band structure remains qualitatively similar to the pristine case, indicating topological protection against weak disorder.
 However, as we further increase the disorder strength to $\sigma=0.9$ meV in Fig.~\ref{fig:bandstructure}(c), the band structure is significantly modified.
 After the initial gap closure, the ``first lobe'' shifts to a smaller Zeeman field ($V_Z \approx 0.9$ meV), accompanied by a substantial reduction in both $E_s$ and $\Delta_s$.
+(This disorder-induced shift has sometimes been misleadingly described as a disorder-induced enhancement of topology, it is nothing of that sort, it is just a manifestation of the mesoscopic fluctuations induced by disorder in the system.)

 In the bottom row of Fig.~\ref{fig:bandstructure}, we present the band structure for a longer wire with $L=5~\mu$m.
 We find that the maximal MZM splitting energy $E_s$ in the first lobe is already very small even in the pristine limit, as it is exponentially suppressed by the longer wire length $L$ (see Eq.~\eqref{eq:Es}).
 Additionally, the Zeeman field at which $E_s$ is maximized shifts closer to the TQPT point, due to faster Friedel oscillations $\Delta k_F\sim \Delta V_Z \propto \frac{\pi}{L}$.